md-zaman/kubernetes/Notes.md

 36. Replicaset controller: It is a controller created by deployment.
 It will ensure to create no. of pod which you have mentioned in the deployemnt yaml manifest.
 If you say replica count is 2 it ensure that the cluster has 2 replicas of pod.
 So that many user can use simultanenously.
 This is how 0 downtime is achieved.

 37. Replicaset defination from Google gemini:
+    A ReplicaSet (RS) is a controller that ensures a specified number of identical Pods are running at any given time.
+It's a core component for managing stateless applications in Kubernetes.

+    Key Functions:

+    **Replication**: A ReplicaSet maintains the desired number of Pod replicas, ensuring your application can handle incoming traffic or workload.
+    **Self-Healing**: If a Pod fails, the ReplicaSet automatically replaces it to maintain the desired replica count.
+    **Scaling**: You can easily scale your application up or down by adjusting the number of replicas in the ReplicaSet.

 38. Controller: are someting which ensure that the desired state and actual state are same.
 There are default controllers and custom controllers.
-It is a go language application whcih k8s has written which ensures.
+It is a go language application which k8s has written which ensures this.

-39. Controllers defination:
+39. Controllers defination from Gemini:
+    Controllers are the core components that continuously monitor and maintain the desired state of your cluster.
+They operate in control loops, constantly comparing the actual state of objects (like Pods, Deployments, Services) to their desired state, and taking actions to reconcile any differences.

+    **Key Concepts**:

+    **Control Loop**: Controllers operate in an endless loop, performing the following steps:

+    **Observe**: Watch for changes in the state of specific Kubernetes objects.
+    **Analyze**: Compare the current state to the desired state defined in the object's specification.
+    **Act**: Take necessary actions to bring the current state closer to the desired state.
+    **Types of Controllers**: Kubernetes has built-in controllers for managing different kinds of objects:

+    **Deployment Controller**: Manages ReplicaSets to ensure the correct number of Pods are running.
+    **ReplicaSet Controller**: Ensures the desired number of identical Pods are running.
+    **DaemonSet Controller**: Runs a copy of a Pod on each node in the cluster.
+    **Job Controller**: Creates one or more Pods to complete a task and then stops.
+    **CronJob Controller**: Creates Jobs on a schedule.
+    **StatefulSet Controller**: Manages stateful applications with unique network identities and persistent storage.
+    **Custom Controllers**: You can create your own controllers to manage custom resources or extend the functionality of Kubernetes.

-40. deployment vs replicaset:
+40. Deployment vs Replicaset:

 41. kubectl get pods -w
     - watch the container log realtime (live)

-42. if you delete a pod or if a pod is deleted for any reason while you have deployed a deployment.
+42. If you delete a pod or if a pod is deleted for any reason while you have deployed a deployment.
 The replicaset which was created by the deployemnt will ensure that another pod is create even before the pod is deleted.
 This ensures 0 downtime.

 Day 35